 Next, you need to fit your two SSRs and Raspberry Pi inside.
 Make sure you have made holes in the box for all the wires.
 You also need to fit a power cable for your Pi and possibly a ethernet cable.
 We made two holes in the box, we have a seperate one for the temperature sensor cables.
 If you want to get fancy, you could buy plugs for your box and wires.
 For this project, that can be a “fine polish” at a later stage.

-Step 2-Connecting SSR (Advanced)
+Step 2-Connecting SSR to original fridge wiring (Advanced)

 The idea here is to let one SSR control the existing compressor in your refrigerator and the other one controlling a heat source.
 You will need to remove some panels and wires from the original layout, as we are not using the relay and temp sensor in the refrigerator.
 This is also a bit hard to explain in a guide, as all fridges are slightly different.
 Our suggestion is that older models tend to be easier to work with.
 On our refrigerator, we started with removing the front panel, exposing the wires inside.